doergestim/satellite-security/Labs/blueLabs/DefendingOdyssey/DefendingODYSSEY_API_And_DoS-Protection.md

 ### Watch replay attack in Wireshark

-1. Trigger replay (from a terminal):
+In this section, we are going to trigger a replay attack.<br>
+From a terminal, run the following:

 ```bash
 seq 1 200 | xargs -I{} -P 50 sh -c \